Derrick-Truong/Yelp/README.md

 # IceCreamFinder

 Welcome to IceCreamFinder, a web application that allows users to discover and share their favorite ice cream shops.
-With IceCreamFinder, you can find delicious ice cream spots near you, leave reviews, and get directions to your favorite sweet treats.
+With IceCreamFinder, you can find top of the line ice cream spots near you, leave reviews, and get directions to your favorite sweet treats.

 Live link -> https://icecreamfinder.onrender.com/